Privacy Notice | Tarsus

 • Functional Cookies.
 Functional Cookies are used to record your choices and settings regarding our Services, maintain your preferences over time and recognize you when you return to our Services.
 These Cookies help us to personalize our content for you, greet you by name and remember your preferences (for example, your choice of language or region).

 • Performance/Analytical Cookies.
 Performance/Analytical Cookies allow us to understand how visitors use our Services.
 They do this by collecting information about the number of visitors to the Services, what pages visitors view on our Services and how long visitors are viewing pages on the Services.
 Performance/Analytical Cookies also help us measure the performance of our advertising campaigns in order to help us improve our campaigns and the Services’ content for those who engage with our advertising.
 For example, Google Inc. (“Google”) uses cookies in connection with its Google Analytics services.
-Google’s ability to use and share information collected by Google Analytics about your visits to the Services is subject to the Google Analytics Terms of Use and the Google Privacy Notice.
+Google’s ability to use and share information collected by Google Analytics about your visits to the Services is subject to the Google Analytics Terms of Use and the Google Privacy Policy.
 You have the option to opt-out of Google’s use of Cookies by visiting the Google advertising opt-out page at www.google.com/privacy_ads.html or the Google Analytics Opt-out Browser Add-on at https://tools.google.com/dlpage/gaoptout/.

 • Retargeting/Advertising Cookies.
 Retargeting/Advertising Cookies collect data about your online activity and identify your interests so that we can provide advertising that we believe is relevant to you.
 For more information about this, please see the section below titled “Information about Interest-Based Advertisements.”